Ângelo Domingos Salvador

-Ângelo Domingos Salvador O.F.M.
-Cap.
-(17 July 1932 – 13 August 2022) was a Brazilian Roman Catholic prelate.
+Ângelo Domingos Salvador OFMCap (17 July 1932 – 13 August 2022) was a Brazilian Roman Catholic prelate.

 Salvador was born in Brazil and was ordained to the priesthood in 1958.
 He served as the titular bishop of Selia and as auxiliary bishop of the Roman Catholic Archdiocese of São Salvador da Bahia from 1981 to 1986.
 Salvador served as the bishop of the Roman Catholic Diocese of Coxim from 1986 to 1991, then served as bishop of the Roman Catholic Diocese of Cachoeira do Sul from 1991 to 1999 and then served as bishop of the Roman Catholic Diocese of Uruguaiana from 1999 until his retirement in 2007.